Building Virtual Worlds and Simulated Environments

 Learning Objectives

-• Apply core concepts of geometry, 3D transformations, and spatial layout to model and structure immersive environments.
+• Apply geometry, transformations, and spatial design to construct immersive environments.

 Study Programs